 A film of the whole project, from laser scanning in the museum to installation of the slab in Bridgeness, has been made by local production company Sanctus Media.
 The documentary – “The Mark of Rome” – will premiere this October in the Hippodrome Cinema in Bo’ness.
 (It’s also viewable, in full, on YouTube).

 Councillor Mahoney added: “This is the first major project to be completed along the Antonine Wall since it became a World Heritage Site in 2008.
 Hopefully it will kick-start further investment– and interest – in the site, and in the Roman history of Scotland.”

 The following companies have been involved in creating the replica Bridgeness Slab.

 - Design consultants – The Paul Hogarth Company

 - Laser Scanning – CDDV

 - Funders – Falkirk Council and Avondale Environmental Ltd – through Falkirk Environment Trust.

 You can also find out more about the Slab – and the Romans in Scotland – at:

 ABOUT THE ANTONINE WALL

 The Antonine Wall was built around 142 AD on the orders Emperor Antoninus Pius (reigned 138-161).
 It survived as the north-west frontier of the Roman empire for a generation before being abandoned in the 160s in favour of a return to Hadrian’s Wall.
 The Wall stretched for nearly 60 km (40 Roman miles) across the narrow waist of Scotland from Bo’ness on the River Forth to Old Kilpatrick on the River Clyde.
-It consisted of and consisted of a turf rampart, perhaps three to four metres high, fronted by a great ditch.
+It consisted of a turf rampart, perhaps three to four metres high, fronted by a great ditch.